Lloyd McDermott: Early life and education

 Born on 1 November 1939 at Eidsvold, Queensland, McDermott had links to the Mununjali clan and Wakka Wakka people.
-The son of a farm labourer, Lloyd McDermott's academic and sporting prowess won him a scholarship to attend the Anglican Church Grammar School at East Brisbane.
+The son of a farm labourer, Lloyd McDermott's academic and sporting prowess won him a scholarship to attend the Anglican Church Grammar School in East Brisbane.

 Rugby career

-An outstanding schoolboy athlete, he went on to play on the wing for the Australia national rugby union team, commonly known as the Wallabies.
+An outstanding schoolboy athlete, he went on to play as the wing for the Australia national rugby union team, commonly known as the Wallabies.
 Thus, he became the second Indigenous player to represent Australia.
 He played 10 rugby union matches for Queensland against Fiji, France and the New Zealand "All Blacks" while studying law at the University of Queensland.
 He then played two Test matches for the Wallabies against the All Blacks in 1962.
 He refused to participate in a 1963 tour to South Africa, objecting to being classified by the host as an "honorary white" (the only basis on which he could compete against the all-white South African Springbok team under South Africa's apartheid regime).
 He returned briefly to rugby league, playing for the Wynnum Manly club in 1964.

 He was the second Aboriginal person to represent his country in rugby union, after Cec Ramalli.